When we woke up today, heavy rains were blowing all of the trees

 It has been hot and dry throughout Australia.
 Many communities are on water restrictions.
 Gail had not mowed her grass in one year.

-We ate our meals in the Queen Adelaide Restaurant.
+On the train we ate our meals in the Queen Adelaide Restaurant.
 She was married to William IV of England.
 The city of Adelaide is named after her.

-It was freezing in the restaurant and I wore my winter coat and hat.
+It was freezing in the restaurant, and I wore my winter coat and hat.
 The waiter said that he had never seen someone boarding from hot Darwin dressed in this way.

 First, we were served artisanal bread.
 Tina is allergic to lemonmyrtle and inquired if it was cooked into the bread.
 I have never heard of it.
 This made me think of all the ingredients that I am ingesting that my body doesn’t recognize!!
 Maybe I have an allergy as well?